 When making a purchase request, make sure your request is in good order.
-"Good order" means your request includes:
+"Good order" means your purchase request includes:

+- the name of the Fund;

-- the name of the Fund - the dollar amount of shares to be purchased - account application form or investment stub - check payable to Rareview Funds
+- the class of shares to be purchased;

+- the dollar amount of shares to be purchased;

+- your account application form or investment stub; and

+- check payable to Rareview Funds.